-For certain people with brain aneurysms, this minimally invasive alternative to open surgery produces better outcomes with faster recovery.
+For certain people with brain aneurysms, this minimally invasive alternative procedure to open surgery produces better outcomes with faster recovery.

 An aneurysm coil is a device inserted via catheter to fill in a brain aneurysm — a bulge in a blood vessel.
 A coil can stop a ruptured aneurysm from continuing to bleed, or prevent an unruptured aneurysm from bleeding.
 A coil implantation system consists of a soft platinum coil soldered to a stainless steel delivery wire.

 Dr. Robert M. Friedlander discusses treatment options for unruptured aneurysms at UPMC.